-The Richard Crosse Church of England Primary School is part of The Small Schools Multi Academy Trust.
+The Richard Crosse Church of England Primary School is part of The Staffordshire Schools Multi Academy Trust.

 The Trust has a Governing Body, called Directors.
 The Chair of the Board of Directors is Mrs Heather Bowman.
 Contact via firstname.lastname@example.org

 Directors come from the local community of the schools within the Trust, as elected parent Directors, staff Directors, community Directors and Local Authority representatives.

-To find out more about our individual Directors, as well as the other layers of governance at The Small Schools Multi Academy Trust, please click here and you will be redirected to our Trust website.
+To find out more about our individual Directors, as well as the other layers of governance at The Staffordshire Schools Multi Academy Trust, please click here and you will be redirected to our Trust website.

 What do Directors do?